peterbenoit/dotfiles/README.md

 # Front-End Developer Dotfiles

-This repository contains configuration files and setup scripts to create an optimized front-end development environment on macOS.
+This repository contains configuration files and setup scripts that I use to create an optimized front-end development environment on macOS.
+YMMV.

 ## What's Included